 - Cleaning the filters – This is an essential if boring chore that must be done regularly if you own a Dyson.
 It’s actually pretty easy to do, just run them under the tap or use the special brushes supplied for the purpose.
 However remembering to clean them isn’t so easy if you have a scatter brain like mine!
 It’s worth doing this regularly as the vacuum can go wrong if you don’t.
 The filters should last quite a long time if you clean them regularly and can be replaced easily through Dyson.

 - Cost – These vacuum cleaners do not come cheap at around £400.00 but I would say it is well worth it.
 (I would like to add at this point, I am reviewing this for Dyson and have not paid.
 This is a sponsored post.)
 Especially if you want your dust allergic kids to be safe using it too.
 There are also other smaller and cheaper models, like the Animal; I know several people who are thoroughly pleased with theirs.
 The Dyson v8 is just sleeker, more powerful, better designed, holds more dust and holds charge for much longer.
 The decision of which one to get is up to you!
 You’ll never want to use your old vacuum again.
-Click here for prices: Dyson V8 Absolute Cordless Vacuum
+Click here for prices and to buy yourself a Dyson: Dyson V8 Absolute Cordless Vacuum

 Sponsored Blog Post: Special thanks to Dyson for giving me this hoover.
-Sorry it’s taken me so long to write about but the Dyson v8 is absolutely brilliant for anyone with a dust allergy.
+The Dyson v8 is absolutely brilliant for anyone with a dust allergy.

 I would love to hear what other people think of their Dyson, do you have one?
 Do you love it?
 Or do you have another vacuum cleaner that you find better for your dust allergies.